The Blooming Organic Farms in CALABARZON

 To get a running start of what we're about to learn on our trip, we were shown the various organic farming methods one can apply in a limited space most common in urban areas, at the ATI's Techno-Demo farm found inside their office compound.

-Here's a brief rundown of every organic farms we visited in Quezon and Laguna.
+Here's a brief rundown of every organic farm we visited in Quezon and Laguna.

 Uma Verde Eco Nature Farm Inc.

-This includes using natural fertilizing process like vermiculture and creating other non-synthetic fertilizers such as bokashi, mokusaku (wood vinegar), fermented plant juice and zero-waste practices.
+This includes using natural fertilizing processes like vermiculture and creating other non-synthetic fertilizers such as bokashi, mokusaku (wood vinegar), fermented plant juice, and zero-waste practices.
 Other than growing vegetables and fruits, Uma Verde EcoNature Farm also raises livestock animals—all in the organic way.

 Yumi’s Farm

-This organic farm situated on the foot hills of Mt.
-Banahaw in Tayabas, is classified by the DA's ATI (Agriculture Training Institute) as an LSA (Learning Site for Agriculture).
-Yumi's Farm was named after the owner Melo and Alice's only daughter Yumi.
+This organic farm situated on the foothills of Mt.
+Banahaw in Tayabas is classified by the DA's ATI (Agricultural Training Institute) as an LSA (Learning Site for Agriculture).
+Yumi's Farm was named after the owners Melo and Alice's only daughter, Yumi.

 Today, Yumi's farm has grown to become an organic farm producing a variety of vegetables and fruits as well as serving as a location for conducting trainings and seminars about organic farming.